Use Of the Facility

 - Parents should be aware of Library hours and program ending times.

-- Library staff will attempt to contact parents or responsible caregiver if children under age 10 are left unattended.
+- Library staff will attempt to contact parents or a responsible caregiver if children in grade 5 or under are left unattended.
 If parents or responsible caregivers are unavailable, proper authorities will be contacted.

 - Teenagers are considered adult users.
 However, they are the legal responsibility of their parent/legal guardian and should have an emergency contact available.

 In any situation involving the safety of children and specifically whenever the parent/caregiver or police are contacted, staff will complete an Incident Report.